 The basic end result is that Selenium can do quite a number things that Scrapy can’t do (non-web scraping related mostly) whereas Scrapy can do alot of Web scraping related things, which Selenium cannot do.

-Since we are talking about Web Scraping here, Scrapy is the obvious winner.
+To conclude, for our Scrapy vs Selenium debate, Scrapy is the obvious winner.
 That doesn’t mean you should ignore Selenium though.
-It’s a pretty great frameworks that has it’s own use, and can be paired together with Scrapy too.
+It’s a pretty great framework that has its own uses, and can be paired together with Scrapy too for maximum effect.
 Expand your horizons and learn both if you can.

 This marks the end of the Scrapy vs Selenium comparison.
 Any suggestions or contributions for CodersLegacy are more than welcome.
 Questions regarding the article content can be asked in the comments section below.